simonswain/lancaster/README.md

 {at: 1386197370482, value: 100.00}
 ```

-Running the Lancaster server provids you with an empty topology.
+Running the Lancaster server provides you with an empty topology.

 You create nodes in the Lancaster topology.